Blaine Robison, M.A.

 Call for the Elders.
 In apostolic times the elders were those appointed to care for the local congregation.
 They were not "preachers" per se but more like the first deacons.
 They had both administrative responsibilities and ministry duties.
 The qualifications of the elders were basically that of having a good reputation, being full of the Spirit and full of wisdom.
 The assumption is that the elders would have the compassion to respond to human need, the spiritual wisdom to determine the relevance of sin to the malady, and the willingness to pray for healing while trusting in the sovereign care of God.

 Anoint and Pray.
 Whether one anoints and then prays or prays while anointing is immaterial.
 Both actions are important to God.
 The word for oil in the instruction is olive oil.
-While olive oil was used as a salve in ancient times it's not likely that Jacob assumed that the oil had any curative powers.
+While olive oil was used as a salve in ancient times the instruction to anoint with oil did not presume that the oil possessed any curative powers.
 Rather the oil represented the blessing of God.
 Abundance of oil was one of God's promises to Israel (Deut 8:8).
 The first use of the word in Genesis 27:18 where Jacob anointed a stone with oil was an act which symbolized his promise that if God would bless him with safety and supplies, he would return to God a tenth and build a place of worship.
 The oil likely represented an advance payment on the tithe to demonstrate his commitment.
 Later the Levites, who were the "tithe" of Israel to God, would be anointed with oil when they were commissioned for service.
 To anoint someone for healing, then, is a serious act which denotes giving that person to God and expecting God to bless.

 Pray with Persistence.
 By definition the prayer of faith is also persistent prayer, that is, praying until the Lord answers (Matt 15:22-28; Mark 10:47-52).
 Healing may be instantaneous or it may be gradual.
 If full healing doesn't take place at the first request, then prayer should be repeated until God answers (Matt 7:7-11; Luke 18:1; Eph 6:18).